 The pipeline continues to operate pending completion of the EIS.
 Energy Transfer anticipates the draft EIS will be completed and published by the USACE in the Spring of 2023, subject to additional delays by the USACE.
-Currently, the release of the draft EIS is paused following the SRST's withdrawal as a cooperating agency on January 20, 2022.
+The release of the draft EIS was paused following the SRST's withdrawal as a cooperating agency on January 20, 2022.
+However, the pause has since been lifted and the USACE expects to release the draft EIS in the spring of 2023.
 Energy Transfer cannot determine when or how future lawsuits will be resolved or the impact they may have on the Dakota Access pipelines; however, Energy Transfer expects after the law and complete record are fully considered, any such proceeding will be resolved in a manner that will allow the pipeline to continue to operate.